Archive

 Local Ip

-The local ip is the ip detected from the current working directory on the command-line.
+The local ip, which also may be referred to as the current ip, is the ip detected from the current working directory on the command-line.
 Some commands can only be executed from the local ip, such as orbit lock

 and orbit build